No Name (brand): Branding, packaging and promotion

-By the mid-1980s, No Name had become the best selling brand in the country – a somewhat ironic development, considering the generic, non-branded nature of the product line, promoted as an economical alternative to the national brands.
-Additionally, No Name had achieved such prominence in spite of being available only in Loblaw owned stores.
+By the mid-1980s, No Name had become the best selling brand in the country and had achieved such prominence in spite of being available only in Loblaw owned stores.
 Media reports attributed much of that success to Dave Nichol and his marketing efforts.
-"Under Nichol's supervision, the country's No Name products have become the largest-selling national brand in Canada, one of the few countries in the world where generic brands compete with well-known names", wrote Maclean's magazine.
+"Under Nichol's supervision, the country's No Name products have become the largest-selling national brand in Canada, one of the few countries in the world where generic brands compete with well-known names", wrote Maclean's.
 But according to Nichol, the big name brands were also vulnerable:

 I happened to come along at a time when the national brands had prostituted the quality of their products.
 It is so easy to produce products that are superior to almost every national brand.

 In the 1980s, No Name diverged from its original plain packaging as red lettering and various product illustrations were added.
 Meanwhile, a 1987 segment of the CTV Television Network show Live It Up! took the position that the line’s product packaging wasn't doing enough to adequately distinguish relatively harmless cooking sprays from more dangerous cleaning products.
 During that same program, a Loblaw executive presented the company’s solution – a No Name spray canister with a red cap to indicate potentially harmful contents.

 In the 1990s, photography was increasingly incorporated as No Name packaging became more elaborate and less distinguishable from national brand products.
 Additional formats were also introduced, such as "No Name Club Pack" and promoted as "No Membership Required" in order to compete with 'big box' membership-based competitors who offered bulk items at reduced prices.

 With the increasing popularity of the President's Choice brand through the 1980s and 1990s, attention and advertising dollars shifted to Loblaw's premium line.
 Nevertheless, the number and range of No Name products grew.
 The generic line also continued to do well in consumer affairs testing as conducted by media outlets.
 A 1982 product comparison ranked No Name windshield washer fluid among the top four of eight tested as all "equally excellent", while No Name disposable diapers came in a close second to Dominion's generic label, beating out the national brands.
 A 1989 Toronto Star taste testing panel ranked No Name freshly roasted ground coffee fourth out of eleven different nationally available brands.